5c0r/profanity-check-api/README.md

 ## Developing and running locally
 - Go to `src` folder, run `dotnet restore` , `dotnet build`, `dotnet run --project  .\ProfanityCheck.WebAPI\ProfanityCheck.WebAPI.csproj` to start the web project
-- Using ngRok to tunnel requests to your localhost ( if you are testing againts Salesforce client)
+- Using ngRok/anything to tunnel requests to your localhost ( if you are testing againts Salesforce client)
 - Use the postman_collection.json , remember to re-attach text file in POST request

 ## Deploying backend API ( to Heroku )